Modeling User Redemption Behavior in Complex Incentive Digital Environment: An Empirical Study Using Large-Scale Transactional Data: Results

 \subsection{Point Redemption Patterns and Customer Attributes (RQ1)}

 Our initial analysis characterizes customer spending behavior across both monetary and point-based transactions to understand how points are actually used within the PLP ecosystem.
 More specifically, we describe how customers in PLPs manage their spending and points in their purchases, and then we investigate their spending behavior with respect to their demographics.
 We first observed a fundamental asymmetry between how points are earned and spent.
 While points are typically earned in small, incremental amounts from various purchases, they are often redeemed in larger, consolidated sums.
-As Figure \ref{fig:pdf_amount}, we observe that point redemption exhibits a heavier tail than point earning, indicating that while most redemptions are for smaller amounts, there's a long tail of high-value redemptions.
+As shown in Figure~\ref{fig:rq1_basic_overview}(a), point redemption exhibits a heavier tail than point earning, indicating that while most redemptions are for smaller amounts, high-value redemptions are rare.
 This structure incentivizes customers to remain engaged within a single PLP to accumulate enough points for meaningful redemptions.

-Furthermore, our analysis of net point flows (earnings minus redemptions) by category reveals that transactions are not uniform; instead, some categories serve primarily as sources of point earnings, while others are destinations for point redemption (Figure \ref{fig:point_usage_transaction_topic}).
+Our analysis of net point flows (earnings minus redemptions) by category reveals that transactions are not uniform; instead, some categories serve primarily as sources of point earnings, while others are destinations for point redemption (Figure~\ref{fig:rq1_basic_overview}(b)).
 This analysis also provides a key managerial insight: a distinct group of users directs their point redemption towards financial services.
 This is a notable trend in the Japanese market, where major PLPs often own brokerage firms, allowing customers to invest their points in financial products like mutual funds or stocks.
 A prime example is the Rakuten ecosystem, where customers earn points across a vast network of services and are then encouraged to redeem them within the same network, including for investments.
-This creates a powerful customer lock-in effect.

-Consistent with this ecosystem-centric behavior, we observed negative correlations in usage frequency between some major PLPs (e.g., Rakuten Points vs. others), suggesting that most consumers concentrate their activity within a single, primary program.
+In these PLPs, customers can apply as little as one point to a purchase by combining it with cash.
+Yet most do not use points at the point of sale and instead accumulate them for later, larger redemptions, even though hoarding yields no interest or added benefit.
+The same asymmetry appears across categories, with customers redeeming points for financial services (e.g., mutual-fund purchases) rather than where they were earned, such as restaurants.
+This suggests that customers do not treat points as equivalent to cash, consistent with mental accounting~\cite{thaler1985mental}.